 The Hosting CSE shall update the <nwMonitoringReq> resource and return a response to the Originator.

-If the value of monitorEnable is MonitorCongestion, the Hosting CSE shall check if congestionLevel attribute and geographicArea attribute are included in the request.
+If the value of monitorEnable is MonitorCongestion, the Hosting CSE shall check if congestionLevel attribute and geographicArea attribute are included in the request:

 If the attributes are present, the Hosting CSE shall set the value of monitorStatus to ENABLED, and the subsequent Update procedures of the Hosting CSE shall be performed for the resource.